Al-Andalus: Slavery

-Slavery existed in Muslim al-Andalus as well as in the Christian kingdoms, and both sides of the religious border followed the custom of not enslaving people of their own religion.
+Slavery existed in Islamic al-Andalus as well as in the Christian kingdoms, and both sides of the religious border followed the custom of not enslaving people of their own religion.
 Consequently, Muslims were enslaved in Christian lands, while Christians and other non-Muslims were enslaved in al-Andalus.

-The Moors imported white Christian slaves from the 8th century until the end of the Reconquista in the late 15th century.
-The slaves were exported from the Christian section of Spain, as well as Eastern Europe (Saqaliba).
-Saqaliba slavery in al-Andalus was especially prominent in the Caliphate of Córdoba where white slaves constituted most of the administrative personnel in the courts and palaces.
+From the 8th century until the end of the Reconquista in the late 15th century, the Moors imported Christian slaves to al-Andalus.
+The slaves were exported from the Christian areas of Iberia, as well as Eastern and Northern Europe (Saqaliba).
+Saqaliba slavery in al-Andalus was especially prominent in the Caliphate of Córdoba, where slaves constituted most of the administrative personnel in the courts and palaces.

-The slaves of the Caliph were often European saqaliba slaves trafficked from Northern or Eastern Europe.
+The slaves were often Northern and Eastern European saqaliba slaves trafficked from Christian Europe.
 While male saqaliba could be given work in a number of tasks, such as offices in the kitchen, falconry, mint, textile workshops, the administration or the royal guard (in the case of harem guards, they were castrated), female saqaliba were placed in the harem.

 The harem could contain thousands of slave concubines; the harem of Abd al-Rahman I consisted of 6,300 women.
 They were appreciated for their light skin.
 The concubines (jawaris) were educated in accomplishments to please their master, and many became known and respected for their knowledge in a variety of subjects from music to medicine.
-Jawaris concubines who gave birth to a child attained the status of an umm walad, which meant that they could no longer be sold and were to be set free after the death of her master.
+Jawaris concubines who gave birth to a child attained the status of an umm walad, which meant that they could no longer be sold and were to be set free after the death of their master.